Donate Furniture, Change Lives

 Billboard

-We created a bus billboard focused on volunteer recruitment and furniture donations.
-We chose to work with the KCATA’s mobile bus billboard program to reach people all across the city, rather than one fixed area.
+I created a bus billboard focused on volunteer recruitment and furniture donations.
+I chose to work with the KCATA’s mobile bus billboard program to reach people all across the city, rather than one fixed area.
 Part of the proceeds from the wraps also helped support our city’s bus system.

 Instead of using stock photos, I wanted to showcase actual Flourish volunteers.
 I chose five volunteer roles to highlight: woodworking, dish-packing, vacuuming, sewing, and showroom hosting.
 The left to right layout represents the series of hands that furniture goes through at Flourish: from being cleaned and repaired to going home with a Flourish guest.
 Every home takes an average of 25 volunteer hours to furnish and there are more than 30 unique volunteer jobs.
 Combined with simple, direct messaging the bus billboards communicated the wide range of opportunities at Flourish and the direct impact they have for families.